Fast Adaptive Anti-Jamming Channel Access via Deep Q Learning and Coarse-Grained Spectrum Prediction: Experiments

-The normalized throughputs of these anti-jamming approaches over 300 training episodes are shown in Fig. \ref{fig_8}\subref{8a}, where each curve is averaged over 5 independent trials.
-It is evident that our approach outperforms the traditional FH approach, and could achieve about 10\% improvements over the NE-based approach and the DRL-based approach.
+The normalized throughputs of these anti-jamming approaches over 300 training episodes are shown in Fig. \ref{fig_9}, where each curve is averaged over 5 independent trials.
+It is evident that our approach outperforms the traditional FH approach, and could achieve about 10\% improvements over the NE-based approach and the standard DRL-based approach.
 The traditional frequency hopping approach makes it difficult for the RL-based jammer to devise an effective response, but it does not enhance the legitimate user’s anti-jamming performance.
-What's more, the learning based anti-jamming algorithms could increase the user's normalized throughput by learning the jammers' dynamics, and we find that the anti-jamming performance of the NE-based and DRL-based approaches is comparable.
+What's more, the learning based anti-jamming algorithms could increase the user's normalized throughput by learning the jammers' dynamics, and we find that the anti-jamming performance of the NE-based and standard DRL-based approaches is comparable.
+Compared to SOTA DRL-based frequency hopping approach \cite{10227374}, our approach demonstrates a slight improvement in anti-jamming performance and reduces the number of training episodes by approximately 50\%.
 The proposed approach could achieve comparable anti-jamming performance to the opponent modeling based approach.
 Meanwhile, the proposed approach also demonstrates a significant acceleration in the rate of convergence and could reduce the number of training episodes by up to 70\%.
 Moreover, our approach adopts the coarse-grained spectrum prediction as the auxiliary task and does not need any knowledge of the jamming action or the jammer's action space, which might not be accessible in practical anti-jamming scenarios.

+Additionally, we use prediction error to quantify the accuracy of the coarse-grained spectrum prediction and further investigate the accuracy of this CNN-based prediction during the online training process.
+Specifically, the coarse-grained spectrum prediction error is defined as

+where $\hat{c}_n^m$ denotes the $m$-th element of the predicted coarse-grained spectrum $\hat{\bf{c}}_n$, and $c_n^m$ denotes the $m$-th element of the ground-truth label ${\bf{c}}_n$.
+Fig. \ref{fig_10} shows the relationship between coarse-grained spectrum prediction error and anti-jamming performance during the online training process.
+It can be observed that the coarse-grained spectrum prediction error gradually decreases with the increasing number of training episodes, while the throughput of the legitimate user correspondingly improves.
+This is because the accurately-estimated coarse-grained spectra assist the joint decision function in identifying better anti-jamming strategies, thereby significantly improving the performance of the anti-jamming agent.